 Boards of non-profit organisations are accountable for not only setting their goals and strategic direction, but ensuring the best arrangements are in place to carry out the work undertaken in support of those goals.

 The Buderim Foundation Board is a good example of this principle in practice.
-The Board is currently made up of ten Directors who volunteer their services and skills.
+The Board is currently made up of twelve Directors who volunteer their services and skills.
 They are appointed by six community Members.
 The original Members were appointed by the Buderim War Memorial Community Association (BWMCA).

 The Members’ role is to ensure the on-going integrity of the Buderim Foundation.
 They are responsible for appointment of the Board of Directors and for succession planning.
 The current Members are: